Soar higher with Lightsail developer tools

 You can manage your AWS account, including changing your AWS account password, user name, contact information, or billing information from the AWS Billing and Cost Management console.

-Lightsail is an Amazon web service, so to use Lightsail, you first agree to the AWS Customer Agreement.
+Lightsail is an Amazon web service, so to use Lightsail, you first agree to the AWS Customer Agreement and Service Terms.
 When creating Lightsail instances, you also agree that your use of software is also subject to the end user license agreement of the seller, available for your review on the create instance page.

 You can pay and manage your bill through the AWS Billing and Cost Management console.
 AWS accepts most major credit cards.
 Learn more about managing your payment methods here.